Make a DIY Wood Heart Sign

 Welcome to Day 4 of Love Week!
-Did you sign up to receive a Valentine from me yesterday?
-I hope so!
-Today I have another fun project for you in partnership with CraftCuts – a pretty wood “love” heart that you can hang on a door or prop on a shelf for Valentine’s Day.
+Today I have another fun project for you in partnership with CraftCuts – a DIY wood heart that you can hang on a door or prop on a shelf for Valentine’s Day.
 This is the second time I have used CraftCuts’ custom wood products to make a one-of-a-kind piece of decor for the holidays (I also made this card display), and I love how it turned out.
 It reminds me of a giant decorated sugar cookie!

 I addition to wood, CraftCuts can cut metal, plastic, vinyl, foam, and even stencils into any variety of letters, numbers and shapes.
 My favorite are their custom script wooden letters, which I used to spell “love” for my heart decor.
 You can choose from over 18 different fonts, have them cut words anywhere from 1″ to 18″ tall, and from 1/8″ to 3/8″ thick.
 You can even have them paint the words for you!
 Check out all the customization options.